 The [Commissioner] commissioner and the site manager shall keep records in duplicate for each Natural Area Preserve.
 The records shall include the Management Plan [, annual reports by the site manager], and other pertinent documentary material studies, reports, and descriptions of significant events and shall be open to the public at all reasonable times and places.
 Information exempted from the Freedom of Information Act may be withheld if the [Commissioner] commissioner deems such exemption necessary to protect the resources of the preserve.

-Sec.
-2. Section 26-16-3a of the Regulations of Connecticut State Agencies is amended to read as follows:
+The Regulations of Connecticut State Agencies are amended to read as follows:

 Sec.
 26-16-3a.
 Limitations of Public Use of State Controlled Wildlife Management Areas